-This course provides skill development in medical transcription, insurance claims processing, computerized medical office procedures, employment seeking skills, and keyboarding speed and accuracy development.
+2 CLASS HOURS/3 LAB HOURS/3 CREDITS This course provides skill development in medical transcription, insurance claims processing, computerized medical office procedures, employment seeking skills, and keyboarding speed and accuracy development.
 (Prerequisite: ALHC121)

-ALHC126 Introduction to Laboratory Procedures
+ALHC126 Introduction to Laboratory Procedures 2 CLASS HOURS/3 LAB HOURS/3 CREDITS

-2 CLASS HOURS/3 LAB HOURS/3 CREDITS This introductory course will provide the student with an overview of the world of laboratory functions and procedures.
+This introductory course will provide the student with an overview of the world of laboratory functions and procedures.
 Included in this course will be issues surrounding safety, measurement practices, handling and care of glassware, specimen collection and handling, the health care system and an introduction to point of care testing.
 The applications of quality control, professionalism, legal and ethical issues associated with the laboratory will be emphasized throughout.
-(Prerequisites: Matriculation in the CLT Program, or Matriculation in the MA Program, or ALHC130, ALHC135 or Permission of Instructor.
+(Prerequisites: Matriculation in the CLT Program, or matriculation in the MA Program, and corequisite of: ALHC130, ALHC135 or permission of instructor.